connelhooley/connelhooley.github.io/src/content/blog/2025/02/01/automated-testing/index.md

 ### Call Orders

 Use callbacks to determine the order that calls are made.

-## TDD

-I'm a big advocate TDD[^tdd].
-When "doing" TDD you write the test first.
-Writing the test first results in simple and easy to read tests.
-You are documenting *what* you want to happen, and not *how*.
-As you start passing the tests you tweak the *implementation* that is looking to pass the test.

-When writing the implementation first, it is very easy to fall into the trap of tweaking the tests to get them passing.
-You begin to mark your own homework.
-It is easy to say to your self, the code looks right lets write a test to cover this.
-TDD stops you being distracted with the implementation (the *how*) and keeps you focussed on the requirements (the *what*) ensuring you build the right thing.

-The most common pitfall I see with non-TDD tests is the growth of complexity over time.
-You may have class and some tests that are fine, so you add to the implementation and add some tests to cover what you added.
-If you repeat this a few times the the test class grows to thousands of lines, the test set ups are complex and the implementation has hidden complexity.
-Hidden complexity is what I refer to when code looks neat and tidy and easy to understand but actually there are a large number of execution paths through the class and lots of dependencies.

-**TDD is a design tool**, which is it biggest benefit.
-Yes you can write tests after the fact (or get AI to do it 😒) but you lose the benefit of the tests telling you the code is getting too complex.
-With TDD you start to write the test based on the requirements and if you start to find the test is getting complex, that means your implementation is even more complex, you just don't see it yet. **Tests show signs of being complex earlier than implementations.**

-When doing TDD I like to start off by writing all of my test names out using a naming convention (as discussed previously [here](#test-names)).
-I then write the code for a test, see it fail, then pass it, then clean up the code if required (known the as red-green-refactor workflow).
-Repeat the process for all tests and until everything is covered.

 ## Fake It Till You Make It